-The reinstatement of farms classified as "blocked" is the sole responsibility of the corporate Sustainability area of JBS, against production of documents and evidence submitted by the supplier, that justify the reinstatement.
+The reinstatement of farms classified as "blocked" is the sole responsibility of the Corporate Sustainability area of JBS through documents and evidence submitted by the supplier, that justify the reinstatement.

 Furthermore, JBS complies with the requirement of the Ministry of Agriculture, Livestock Farming and Supply (MAPA) to inspect the transportation of animals, acquiring only those animals for which an Animal Transportation Permit (GTA) has been issued.